Previous Post: Day 10 – Batsyak Camp (Parsye Khola) To Damodar Kunda

 Two hours into the morning’s walk – and perhaps a half-hour from our campsite, the spot below became a gathering spot for five of our ten porters.
 Approaching them is the sirdar, the one responsible for organizing them each morning.
 Behind them is our trip leader with a couple of my fellow trekkers.

 By 10:00 we had reached the outskirts of the Japanese Base Camp on the Khumjungar moraine.
-I turned around to take a few more shots of the terrain we had just walked up. the one above has Rob taking a short rest; the one below is the same scene but with prayer flags that some trekking or climbing party had set up during their stay.
+I turned around to take a few more shots of the terrain we had just walked up.
+The one above has Rob taking a short rest; the one below also looks down the valley but I’ve stepped back to include the prayer flags that some trekking or climbing party had set up during their stay.

 Not far from the prayer flags was a small garbage dump with rusted cans and a small collection of empty whisky bottles.